 Note: This figure shows women's perceptions about a husband hitting his wife.
 Women respondents were presented with multiple common scenarios and asked if they think a husband is justified in hitting his wife in those scenarios.
 "Any of the above scenarios" refers to responding yes to any one of the scenarios presented.
 The sample includes all households with or without adult men.

 FINDINGS

-✓ About 1/3rd of the women respondents justify a husband hitting his wife in one or more scenarios presented to them.
+✓ Many women respondents justify a husband hitting his wife in one or more of the scenarios presented to them.

-Photo credit: Shawn Sebastian
+Photo credit: Abdul Momin

 KEY TAKEAWAYS